cornbluecloud/pareto-probing/README.md

 ```
 There is a range of "precent_to_remove" we tried: [10,20,30,40,50,60,70,80,90].
 And the range of "missing_data": [10,20,30,40,50,60,70,80,90,100].
+Usually we take "bert" representation.
+Applying "vector" representation with "classify" task is to evaluate the probing task on non-semantic input.

 ### Train a number of models
 Train a number of models using `run.py`, which loads the configuration from `default.py`, iteratively writes and calls `schedule_*.sh`, and repetitively runs `random_search.py`, with the command